 How to maintain leading zeros in WinForms XlsIO Excel cell

-Leading zeros will be omitted from the value in Excel cell and this is the behavior of Microsoft Excel.
-There are two ways to maintain leading zeros in Excel cell.
-They are,
+Leading zeros will be omitted from the value in an Excel cell, and this is the behavior of Microsoft Excel.
+There are two ways to maintain leading zeros in an Excel cell.
+They are:

-1. Set the number format as “Text” and then assign the number with leading zero using Value property.
+1. Set the number format as “Text” and then assign the number with leading zeros using the Value property.

 C#